ircv3/ircv3-specifications/extensions/metadata.md

 Once the server is finished processing keys, it responds with:
 * zero or more of this numeric in any order: `RPL_METADATAUNSUBOK`
 * zero of more of this standard reply: `FAIL METADATA INVALID_KEY`
-* Finally, the server ends the reply with one `RPL_METADATAEND` numeric.

 ### METADATA SUBS